Satin: History

-China
+Origin

-Satin was originally made solely of silk, which, for much of history, was produced and found mainly in China.
-In China, various forms of satin fabrics existed, which came under several names, such as duan (缎), zhusi (紵丝), ling (绫), jin (锦), wusi (五丝) and basi (八丝).
+Satin originated in China and was originally made solely of silk.
+Various forms of satin fabrics existed, which came under several names, such as duan (缎), zhusi (紵丝), ling (绫), jin (锦), wusi (五丝) and basi (八丝).
 Chinese satin, in its original form, was supposed to be a five- or six-end warp satin.
 The six-end warp satin weave was mostly likely a derivative of the six-end warp twill weave during the Tang and Northern Song dynasty periods.

-Europe

-Silk satin was introduced to Europe during the 12th century.
-As an imported fabric, it was considerably expensive, and was worn only by the upper classes.

 Etymology

-The word "satin" derives its origin from the Chinese port city of Quanzhou (泉州), which was known as Zayton in Europe and Arab countries during the Yuan dynasty (13th–14th century).
+The word "satin" derives its origin from the Chinese port city of Quanzhou (泉州), which was known as Zayton in Europe during the Yuan dynasty (13th–14th century), and Arab merchants referred to the silk material imported from that city as zaituni.
 During that period, Quanzhou was visited by Arab merchants and by Europeans.
 The Arabs referred to silk satin imported from Quanzhou as zaituni.
 During the latter part of the Middle Ages, Quanzhou was a major shipping port of silk, using the Maritime Silk Road to reach Europe.
 It was mostly used in the Arab world.